 The CuZn Bath Ball Faucet Filter is the best option for people who want to fill their bath as fast as possible.

-The CWR Bath Tub Filter is an affordable all-rounder that removes several contaminants and has a decent flow rate.
+The CWR Bath Tub Filter is an affordable all-rounder that removes several contaminants but the water flow rate is unknown.